Giving notice of marriage or civil partnership

 The fee for completing a notice of marriage or civil partnership is £35 per person (or £47 per person if you are subject to immigration control).

-Each person must attend the Register Office in the district in which they reside to give notice.
+Each person must attend the Register Office to give notice, in the district which they have resided for at least 9 days.
 If one or both parties are subject to immigration control, then both must give notice together in one district of residence.

 You can read more on the difference between a marriage and a civil partnership by going to gov.uk